planetfederal/workshops/workshops/geoserver/intro/doc/source/install/installation.rst

 #. **Double-click** the file :file:`OpenGeoSuite-<version>.exe` to begin the installation.

    .. note:: On some systems, you might see a Windows Security warning.
-We promise the software is safe, so click :guilabel:`Run` to launch the installer.
+We promise the software is safe, so can safely click through this warning.

 #.
-At the ``Welcome`` screen, click :guilabel:`Next`.
+At the *Welcome* screen, click :guilabel:`Next`.

    .. figure:: img/installation_welcome.png